 When we re-opened our doors for applications on January 13, 2020, we did it solely for the Pending claimant class.

 On June 30, 2020 we closed our doors again.
 At that point we had 431 Pending claimants registered.
-Given what we know now about the extent of expected funding from the $12 per homeowner policy assessment being collected in Connecticut (Healthy Homes Fund), we believe that, eventually, we should be able to assist between 100 and 150 of the existing 431 Pending claimants who registered with us.
+Given what we know now about the extent of expected funding from the $12 per homeowner policy assessment being collected in Connecticut (Healthy Homes Fund), we believe that, eventually, we should be able to assist between 150 and 200 of the existing 431 Pending claimants who registered with us.
 This means that a large number of these claimants will never receive funding unless other sources of revenue can be found.

 The following Q&A should help everyone understand more about how the Pending claim concept works.

-Question: Are you saying that, even if I have a completed application and a verified Severity Class code 3 foundation, you will be unable to make my claim “Active” or even Inactive” on or after January 13?
+Question: Are you saying that, even if I have a completed application and a verified Severity Class code 3 foundation, you will be unable to make my claim “Active” or even “Inactive” on or after December 7, 2020?

-Question: So if the sunset date gets moved, you get enough money in June of 2021, and you make my Pending claim an Active claim in, say 2028, and I am a Severity Class 3, that means I jump ahead of all the existing Severity Class 2s that have been in line since January 10, 2019…right?
+Question: So if the sunset date gets moved, you get enough money in June of 2021, and you make my Pending claim an Active claim in, say, 2028, and I am a Severity Class 3, that means I jump ahead of all the existing Active Severity Class 2s that have been in line since January 10, 2019…right?

-Answer: No. As of January 13, 2020, we are not going to permit any Severity Class 3 claim originally filed as a Pending claim to jump ahead of an active Severity Class code 2 already registered with us as an active claim prior to January 13, 2020.
-We have many active Severity Class coded 2 claimants who have been in line since January of 2019, and we have determined that it is fair to issue Participation Agreements first for all existing active 3s and 2s in our system before any Pending claimant can get in line for a Participation Agreement.
+Answer: No. As of January 13, 2020, we are not going to permit any Severity Class 3 claim originally filed as a Pending claim to jump ahead of an Active Severity Class code 2 already registered with us as an Active claim prior to January 13, 2020.
+We have many Active Severity Class coded 2 claimants who have been in line since January of 2019, and we have determined that it is fair to issue Participation Agreements first for all existing Active 3s and 2s in our system before any Pending claimant can get in line for a Participation Agreement.
 This is only fair, given how long people have waited.